begli-amanov/vue-monitor/README.md

 #TODO:

 1. Make `h3` element bigger and add "Remember me" with checkbox and forgot password container.
+Done!

+2. Find out how to change color of checkbox.